apache/spark/README.md

   shared libraries.

 - `SPARK_JAVA_OPTS`: Extra options to pass to JVM.

+- `MESOS_NATIVE_LIBRARY`: Your Mesos library, if you want to run on a Mesos cluster.
+For example, this might be /usr/local/lib/libmesos.so on Linux.

 Note that `spark-env.sh` must be a shell script (it must be executable and start with a `#!` header to specify the shell to use).